Kurt von Holleben: Agfacolor development

 In 1928, plans were being drawn up to move the photographic production from Berlin-Treptow to its facility at Wolfen.
 Holleben was instrumental in the move; in 1930 he decided which buildings at Wolfen could be converted for production; in 1932 he was involved in discussions on how the move could be achieved without stopping production at Berlin-Treptow whilst still providing a continuous supply to customers.
 Holleben and the senior staff moved to Wolfen that month and were structurally integrated into the technical laboratories, and therefore subordinated to Dr. Wilmanns (the head of the Technical-Scientific Laboratory in Wolfen).

 In Wolfen, development continued on improving the colour screen sensitivity and shrinking the grain size to allow the development of the next generation of products.
-Agfacolor, an additive colour film on a nitrocellulose film base producing a positive image was released in 1932, and in 1934 they released Agfacolor Ultra a faster film version of its predecessor, also on a nitrocellulose film base, which was later changed to a safer acetylcellulose film base.
+Agfacolor, an additive colour film on a nitrocellulose film base producing a positive image was released in 1932, and in 1934 they released Agfacolor Ultra a faster film version of its predecessor, also on a nitrocellulose film base, which was later changed to a safer acetyl cellulose film base.

-In 1936, colour screens were made redundant when Agfa developed the ground-breaking Agfacolor Nue process.
+In 1936, colour screens were made redundant when Agfa developed the ground-breaking Agfacolor Neu process.
 This was a multi-layer colour reversal film with the colour couplers incorporated into three separate emulsion layers coated onto a single 'support' that could be processed in a single colour developer (it was a rival to the Kodachrome reversal film released in 1935).
 As a result, work on the work on raster screen plates and films reduced; he therefore also worked in the X-ray film factory.

-Holleben was part of the research team trialing the new film at the Garmisch-Partenkirchen 1936 Winter Olympics, where he photographed much of the event (the film was not yet fast enough to capture live action).
+Holleben was part of the research team trialing the new film at the Garmisch-Partenkirchen 1936 Winter Olympics, where he photographed much of the event (though the film was not yet fast enough to capture live action).

 As the dominance of the multi-layer colour film increased, he was by 1939 working in the test centre, and no longer involved in research.

 Patents

-Professor Luther and Holleben were jointly awarded a patent (396,485) on 8 May 1923 for a “Process for forming direct and reverse dye images”.
-This work was relevant to the Gasparcolor process and was quoted by Dr Béla Gáspár in his 1934 American patent (1,985,344) for a “Method of producing multicolour photographs and cinematograph pictures”.
+Professor Luther and Holleben were jointly awarded a patent (396,485) on 8 May 1923 for a "Process for forming direct and reverse dye images".
+This work was relevant to the Gasparcolor process and was quoted by Dr Béla Gáspár in his 1934 American patent (1,985,344) for a "Method of producing multicolour photographs and cinematograph pictures".

 Holleben was awarded German patent number 545,745 on 4 March 1932 titled "Unexposed and undeveloped colored layers for photographic purposes".

 Holleben and Dr Wilhelm Schneider (31 December 1900 – 2 August 1980) were awarded German patent number 2724 on 10 January 1936 titled "Process for producing color images with sound track".

 Holleben, and a Wolfen colleague Wolf Rodenbacker, were awarded US patent number 2,086,930 on 13 July 1937 titled "Cassette for photographic films".

 Holleben was awarded German patent number 762,767 on 9 July 1941 titled "Photographic tone separation process".